voucherly/voucherly-docs/docs/guides/intro/definitions.md

 An individual, typically a merchant's employee, who can access and manage the merchant account via the Dashboard.
 Users can view data, adjust settings, and perform operations.

 A single user may have access to multiple merchants.

+### Store

+A point of sale of a merchant — a physical shop, or an online one.
+In the Dashboard it is listed under **Impostazioni > [Sedi](https://dashboard.voucherly.it/settings/store)**.

+A store carries its own address, its own POS connection and its own payment configuration, so a merchant with several stores can accept different payment gateways in each of them.
+Payments and terminals can be attributed to a store.

+Refer to the [Per-store configuration](/guides/resources/payment-gateways/per-store-configuration) guide to see how a store is bound to a payment configuration.

+### Concept Store

+A brand used to group stores of the same merchant.
+A merchant running more than one brand can tell them apart while keeping a single account.
+In the Dashboard it is listed under **Impostazioni > Sedi > [Insegne](https://dashboard.voucherly.it/settings/concept-store)**.

+Assigning a concept store to a store is optional.

+Deleting a concept store never deletes its stores: you can move them to another concept store, or leave them without one.

+### Store Area

+A geographical or operational grouping of stores, defined by the merchant — for example a region, or a franchising cluster.
+In the Dashboard it is listed under **Impostazioni > Sedi > [Aree](https://dashboard.voucherly.it/settings/store-area)**.

+Assigning a store area to a store is optional.
+Areas are independent from concept stores: a store can belong to both, to one, or to neither.

+As for concept stores, deleting a store area never deletes its stores: you can move them to another area, or leave them without one.

 ### Customer